Trump’s Social Media Lawsuit Is Doomed to Fail (and Work Exactly as Planned)

-But if you believe that, by banning Trump and the few everyday Americans the initial class-action suit includes, social media companies represent an “imminent, severe, and irreparable” threat, then your time has arrived.
-If you go to www.takeonbigtech.com, you can learn about how to join Trump’s suit.
-Led by a team of high-powered lawyers (veterans of lawsuits against Big Tobacco and O.J.
-Simpson), Trump has promised what could become a large class of suitors—which is really to say, he’s promised a circus, one that anyone with a sense of grievance and a suspended Facebook account can join.
+But if you believe that by banning Trump and the few everyday Americans the initial class-action suit includes, social media companies represent an “imminent, severe, and irreparable” threat, then your time has arrived.
+If you go to TakeonBigTech.com, you can learn about how to join the suit.
+Trump has promised what could become a large class of suitors, led by a team of high-powered lawyers (veterans of lawsuits against Big Tobacco and O.J.
+Simpson)—which is really to say, he’s promised a circus, one that anyone with a sense of grievance and a suspended Facebook account can join.

 Here I reluctantly acknowledge the trace amounts of truth at the heart of Trump’s complaint.
 Social media companies wield too much power over speech; speech standards online seem wholly unsettled; and Section 230, the small but essential piece of legislation that has immunized internet companies from legal liability for what’s posted on their platforms, may be in need of some kind of reform, if not the abrogation that Trump seeks.
 And tech companies have shown themselves to be rather cooperative, at times, with the federal government in adjudicating online speech and surveilling users.
 It’s less clear whether this means, as Trump’s lawsuit claims, that Facebook is a “state actor” akin to a sovereign country, or that social media companies have become “the de facto censorship arm of the US government.”
 (Government subpoenas for tech user data have been the subject of intense but unpublicized legal battles.)

 Notes of real concern, sure.
 But anyone who’s been on this ride for the last four-plus years knows that Trump works only for himself and that the bullshit quotient surrounding this affair will be noxiously high.
 However sluggish Congress’s ongoing antitrust efforts might be, they’re far more likely to yield productive results than a stunt lawsuit initiated by an attention-starved ex-president desperate to regain relevance and control over the distribution of his message.
-Trump’s press conference was the old insult comic back at the mic, working on familiar, crowd-baiting material (“George Washington—he will not be canceled.”).
-You’d have to be a true believer to have been taken in by the same tired pageantry.
+Trump’s press conference was the old insult comic back at the mic, working on familiar, crowd-baiting material. (“George Washington—he will not be canceled.”)
+You’d have to be a true believer to be taken in by the same tired pageantry.

 Read more https://newrepublic.com/article/162917/trump-lawsuit-facebook-twitter-youtube-speech